-The measurement between home and school will be determined by the straight-line measurement from the

-In a very small number of cases, where the school is oversubscribed, it may not be possible to decide between the applications of those pupils who are the final qualifiers for a place when applying the published admission criteria.
-For example, this may occur when children in the same year group live at the same address, or if the distance between the home and the school is exactly the same, for example, blocks of flats.
+The measurement between home and school will be determined by the straight-line measurement from the children in the same year group live at the same address, or if the distance between the home and the school is exactly the same, for example, blocks of flats.
 If there is no other way of separating the application according to the admissions criteria and to admit both, or all, of the children would cause the Published Admission Number for the child's year group to be exceeded, the Local Governing Body will randomly select the child to be offered the final place.